 Alan Moore’s limited series Watchmen is widely regarded as a masterpiece among comic book readers, and many of its fans grew quite concerned upon learning that HBO was developing a sequel.
 Those concerns turned out to be all for nothing though, as the new show – also titled “Watchmen,” which isn’t confusing in the slightest – matches the quality of the legendary comic, and respects the original while building upon it in some truly inventive ways.
 Taking place thirty years after the the ending of the comic, Watchmen features a cast of mostly-new costumed crime fighters that are brought to life by one Hell of an ensemble cast – lead by a powerhouse performance from Regina King – and are all written so well that they can stand on equal footing with Moore’s iconic protagonists.
-The series’ story also features a few twists and turns that are on par with anything from Moore’s 12-part tale, and that’s saying something considering how crazy the original Watchmen got.
+The series’ story also features a few twists and turns that are nearly on par with the ones found in Moore’s 12-part tale, and the original Watchmen got crazy.

 Number 5: Killing Eve (Season 2)